- What Are Quotes?

 The word ‘evaporates’, used to characterise money and happiness intends to instill the idea that happiness as a result of money is only temporary.
 (VCAA ‘Can Money Buy Happiness’ Language Analysis)

 Single worded quotations can often leave the largest impression on the assessor.
-This is because you are able to demonstrate that you can focus on one word, and develop an entire idea around it.
+This is because you are able to demonstrate that you can focus on one word and develop an entire idea around it.

-Sunil Badami ‘still found it hard to tie my Indian appearance to my Australian feeling,’ showing that for Sunil, his culture was not Indian, but Australian due to his upbringing.
+Sunil Badami ‘still found it hard to tie my Indian appearance to my Australian feeling', showing that for Sunil, his culture was not Indian, but Australian due to his upbringing.
 (Sticks and Stones and Such-like, Sunil Badami in Growing Up Asian in Australia)

-This is the most common quotation length you will use in essays.
+A phrase quotation is the most common quotation length you will use in essays.

 The multitudes of deaths surrounding Anna began to take its toll on her, burdening her with guilt as ‘sometimes, if I walked the main street of the village in the evening, I felt the press of their ghosts.
 I realised then that I had begun to step small and carry myself all hunched, keeping my arms at my sides and my elbows tucked, as if to leave room for them.’
 (Year of Wonders, Geraldine Brooks)

 Long quotations comprise of more than one sentence – avoid using them as evidence.
-Your assessor will not mark you highly if the bulk of your paragraphs consist of long quotations.
-You should aim to keep your quotations less than 2 lines on an A4 writing page.
+Your assessor will not mark you highly if the bulk of your paragraphs consists of long quotations.
+You should aim to keep your quotations to less than 2 lines on an A4 writing page.
 If you have a long quotation you wish to use, be selective.
 Choose only the important phrases or key words, and remove the remaining sentence by replacing it with an ellipsis (…).

 Here is the same example again, with the student using ellipsis: